ellisp/nzelect/README.md

 # nzelect and nzcensus
-New Zealand election results and census results data in convenient form of two R packages.
+New Zealand election results, polling data and census results data in convenient form of two R packages.
 Each of the two packages can be installed separately, but they have been developed together and get good results working together.

 [![Travis-CI Build Status](https://travis-ci.org/ellisp/nzelect.svg?branch=master)](https://travis-ci.org/ellisp/nzelect)